CodeItQuick/CodeItQuick.github.io/_posts/2024-02-03-Why-Story-Pointing-Is-Evil.md

 The underlying problem for developers posed by "lets do story-pointing", or trying to record a length/complexity of time for a task, is that their tasks are not easy to estimate.
 In fact, they fit what ChatGPT defines as a poor tasks to estimate.

 What makes a task easy to estimate?
-It's tasks that fit on the following dimensions:
+It's tasks that fit on the following dimensions

 1. Repetitive or Routine Tasks
 Two tasks in development could even look the same to an outside observer, and be entirely different.